-Our organics are collected and transferred from our facility to Hennepin County Recycling Center and Transfer Station in Brooklyn Park, MN, where it is processed, then it is sold at the Mulch Store in Burnsville, MN.
+Our organics recycling is collected and sent to the Hennepin County Recycling Center and Transfer Station in Brooklyn Park, MN.
+The organics are ultimately processed at a commercial compost facility operated by the Mulch Store in Rosemount, MN.

 Organics recycling saves our facility money!
-Transferring one ton of trash is $75 while one ton of organics is $48 - so by incorporating more organics recycling we save about $27 per ton of organics!
+Transferring one ton of trash is $72 while one ton of organics is $25 - so by incorporating more organics recycling we save about $47 per ton!